 The Pacefeeder is designed to allow the horse to search, tear, chew and eat hay in a naturally continuous and slow manner in their correct body posture, ensuring the horse is getting the right amount of hay over a longer period of time.

-By using a Pacefeeder, not only does the hay last longer, but more importantly, the horse takes smaller mouthfuls, each of which they chew for longer; when the pH is in balance in their stomach, the horse will stop eating.
+By using the Pacefeeder, not only does the hay last longer but, more importantly, the horse takes smaller mouthfuls, each of which is chewn for longer; when the pH is in balance in their stomach, the horse will stop eating.

-Pacefeeder allows for a natural head down grazing posture.
+The Pacefeeder allows for a natural head-down grazing posture.
 This posture pulls the top line into alignment and the hind legs into the correct weight-bearing position relieving the neck, back and hock stress.
-It also encourages natural movement of the head and body as the horse’s search, tear, chew and swallow food from the Pacefeeder.
+It also encourages natural movement of the head and body as the horse searches, tears, chews and swallows food.

-Each small amount of hay is torn off through the Pacefeeder grid using the incisors in a natural head down posture.
-While eating from the Pacefeeder, the mandible is correctly allowed to slide down and forward relaxing the TMJ muscles and allowing for proper teeth contact.
+Each small amount of hay is torn off through the Pacefeeder grid using the incisors in a natural head-down posture.
+While eating from the Pacefeeder, the mandible is correctly allowed to slide down, forward-relaxing the TMJ muscles and allowing for proper teeth contact.

 Hay is pulled directly into the mouth through the holes in the Pacefeeder’s self-adjusting grid and torn off.
 The dust, sand, pollens, and mold are shaken loose and work their way to the bottom of the Pacefeeder subfloor.
-All this collects in the subfloor, out of the horses reach and can be emptied and thrown out later.
-By using the Pacefeeder it helps to keep them occupied and helps to eliminate boredom.
+All this collects in the subfloor, out of the horse’s reach and can be emptied and thrown out later.
+By using the Pacefeeder it helps to keep them occupied while eliminating boredom.